Good ole’ link wheels: Is your website’s SEO linked to a bad wheel?

-Much like a car with a flat, if your SEO strategy consists of link wheels, then you’re not going to go very far, nor fast.
+Much like a car with a flat, if your SEO strategy consists of link wheels, you won’t go far or fast.

 Using SEO link wheels as your primary SEO strategy was once the thing to do to increase search rankings and website traffic.